Depression Counselling Wolverhampton

 The principle techniques in CBT recognise that there is a link between what we think, and what we feel and by changing our thinking patterns we can produce different feelings.

-The Thrive Programme has also produced excellent results for people experiencing depression and uses many similar techniques to CBT although goes beyond CBT in helping sufferers to better manage their thinking and un-helpful belief systems.
+The Changing Limiting Beliefs Programme has also produced excellent results for people experiencing depression and uses many similar techniques to CBT although goes beyond CBT in helping sufferers to better manage their thinking and un-helpful belief systems.

 Is Hypnotherapy suitable?